grandwazir/StarterKit/README.md

 ## Features

-- Simple and easy to configure.
+- Simple and easy to configure - create your ideal inventory then save it.
+- Assign items by slot, including armour.
+- Supports complex items such as maps.
 - Can use [any item that Bukkit supports](http://jd.bukkit.org/apidocs/org/bukkit/Material.html) in your kit.
 - Ensures that only new players will receive the kit.